MP Babu Owino Threatens To Sue Nation Media Group Over "Slanderous" DJ Evolve Story -

 “That the slanderous, libellous defamatory remarks have caused our client to suffer considerable mental anguish and embarrassment as a result of your aforesaid words and statements which has made him doubt whether he can ever have a fair trial after your illegal actions, ” the letter adds.

-“Take notice that if we do not hear from you within Two (2) days from the date of this letter, we have strict and peremptory instructions to institute legal proceedings against you for slanderous and libellous defamation and also for infringing on our dent’s constitutional right to fair hearing and to be presumed innocent.
+“Take notice that if we do not hear from you within Two (2) days from the date of this letter, we have strict and peremptory instructions to institute legal proceedings against you for slanderous and libellous defamation and also for infringing on our client’s constitutional right to fair hearing and to be presumed innocent.
 We shall seek appropriate remedies which will include, but not limited to aggravated and exemplary damages as well as costs of the action without any further reference to yourselves.”

 Babu, who is out on bail, is facing attempted murder charges following the shooting incident at Kilimani’s B-club.